-The Wall Street marketing machine would have you believe that in order to invest like the 1%ers you have to give them your money…that’s what wealthy people do…right?
+The Wall Street marketing machine would have you believe that in order to invest like the 1%ers you have to give them ALL of your money…that’s what wealthy people do…right?

-Most of the people we know have achieved their wealth through a controlling interest in a privately held business.
-They’re familiar with risk but they very much favor taking risks that they can exercise control over.
+Most of the people we know have achieved their wealth through a controlling interest in a privately held business and/or the discipline of stashing away a significant percentage of their income over time.
+They’re familiar with risk but choose to pursue risks that afford them a degree of control.

 Okay, I’ve beaten that horse to death…right?
 You get my point.

 If not, here’s my BIG point…